Edith Craig: Personal life and death

+Early in life, Craig had two heterosexual relationships.
 The composer Martin Shaw proposed to Craig in 1903, and she accepted.
-However, the marriage was prevented by Ellen Terry, out of jealousy for her daughter's affection, and by Christabel Marshall, who wrote under the pseudonym Christopher St. John, with whom Craig lived from 1899 until they were joined in 1916 by the artist Clare 'Tony' Atwood, living in a ménage à trois until Craig's death in 1947.
-Her lesbian lifestyle was looked down upon by her family.
-Her brother Edward said Edith's sexuality was a result of her "hatred of men, initiated by the hatred of her father".
-Craig became involved in several books about her mother and George Bernard Shaw which created a rift in the relationship with her brother, who asked Craig not to write about their mother, and specifically not to share the details of the family's innermost problems.
-Edward Gordon Craig's book Ellen Terry and her Secret Self (1931) explicitly objected to Ellen Terry and Bernard Shaw: a Correspondence (1931) edited by Christopher St. John.
+However, the marriage was prevented by Terry and by Christabel Marshall, who wrote under the pseudonym Christopher St. John, with whom Craig lived from 1899 until they were joined in 1916 by the artist Clare "Tony" Atwood, living in a ménage à trois until Craig's death in 1947.
+Her lesbianism was not supported by her family.
+Craig became involved in several books about her mother and Shaw, which created a rift in her relationship with her brother, who asked Craig not to write about their mother, and specifically not to share the details of the family's innermost problems.
+Edward's book Ellen Terry and her Secret Self (1931) explicitly objected to Ellen Terry and Bernard Shaw: a Correspondence (1931) edited by Christopher St. John.
 In 1932 Craig co-edited with St. John Ellen Terry's Memoirs in which she replied to her brother's representation of their mother.
 Also in 1932 Craig adopted Ruby Chelta Craig.
 Craig was reconciled with her brother some time before her death.

 On the death of her mother Craig committed her life to preserving her mother's legacy.
 She opened the family home, Smallhythe Place in Kent, England to the public.
 From 1939 she was supported in running the house by the National Trust.
 On her death she left Smallhythe Place to the National Trust as a memorial to her mother.
 Craig died of coronary thrombosis and chronic myocarditis on 27 March 1947 at Priest's House, Smallhythe Place while planning a Shakespeare festival in honour of her mother.
 Her body was cremated.
 Marshall and Atwood are buried alongside each other at St John the Baptist's Church, Small Hythe.
-Craig's ashes were supposed to be buried there as well, but at the time of Marshall and Atwood's deaths, the ashes got lost and a memorial was placed in the cemetery instead.
+Craig's ashes were supposed to be buried there as well, but at the time of Marshall and Atwood's deaths the ashes got lost, and a memorial was placed in the cemetery instead.

 Edith Craig suffered from acute arthritis especially in her hands.
-In her younger days, this painful condition prevented her from becoming a professional musician.
-She attended the Royal Academy of Music and held a certificate in piano from Trinity College.
+In her younger days, this painful condition prevented her from becoming a professional pianist.
 In her later years, after the death of her mother, Craig dictated her memoirs to her friend Vera Holme, known as Jacko.
 Holme wrote them down in a quarto notebook that was "lost in an attic" for decades and then sold to Ann Rachlin in 1978.
-They included Craig's reminiscences of her childhood and life with her mother, Edward Gordon Craig and Henry Irving.
+They included Craig's reminiscences of her childhood and life with her mother, brother and Henry Irving.
 Rachlin published them in her book Edy was a Lady in 2011.